 That is not to say travel should be avoided.
 Visiting Thailand during the rainy season means cheaper prices on hotels and resorts and fewer tourists overall.
-In fact, our last trip to Thailand was at the end of the rainy season, and we had a wonderful time!
+In fact, our last trip to Thailand family vacation was at the end of the rainy season, and we had a wonderful time!

 Thailand’s Festivals And Events To Plan Around